losandes/heinz-95729-project/README.md

 ├── client: the svelte web app
 │   ├── src: the svelte code
 │   └── static: static HTTP resources
-├── lib: the domains that the graph-api consumes
-└── server: the server code
+├── server-lib: the domains that the graph-api consumes └── server: the server code
     ├── data_volumes: gitignored folder where the API data is cached └── src: the koa+yoga api code